chipshifter/ser-sled/README.md

 *WARNING*: This crate is still a work-in-progress and its API is not complete or stabilised.

 `sled` is a key-value store which has an API similar to `BTreeMap<[u8], [u8]>`.
-This means that if you want to work with serializable objects, you have to convert them into bytes yourself.
+This means that if you want to work with it, you have to convert everything into bytes yourself.

-`ser-sled` is a basic wrapper around `sled` that aims to add an easy API which does all this work for you.
-Serialization into bytes is done using `bincode`.
+`ser-sled` is a wrapper that aims to solve that problem, using the `bincode` serializer.

-The structs must both derive `Serialize` and `Deserialize` for them to be used with this crate.
+You can use this crate with `serde` to use `sled` with objects implementing `serde::Serialize`/`serde::Deserialize`.
+It is also possible to not use `serde` and instead use `bincode::Encode`/`bincode::Decode`.

-There are two types of trees you can use:
+There are four types of trees you can use:

-- `StrictTree<K, V>`: The type-strict tree.
-If you know your tree will only contain specific types (`K` as the key, `V` as the value) and shouldn't contain anything else, then you should use this.
-- `RelaxedTree`: The not-type-stript tree.
-You can store any type that you want.
-Typically, you will have to specify that type you're trying to `get` or `insert` in the code.
+### With `serde`:
+- `serde_tree::SerdeTree<K: Serialize + DeserializeOwned, V: Serialize + DeserializeOwned>`
+- `serde_tree::RelaxedTree`

+### With `bincode`:
+- `bincode_tree::BincodeTree<K: Encode + Decode, V: Encode + Decode>`
+- `bincode_tree::RelaxedTree`

+## Difference between "relaxed" tree and regular tree

-Note that in both cases you cannot guarantee that the bytes stored in the database will result in proper serialization/deserialization, and nothing prevents the user from having two instances of `StrictTree` on the same tree but with different types.
+You cannot guarantee that the bytes stored in the database will result in proper serialization/deserialization.
+It is possible that for instance a `u64` was stored in the database tree at some point, but that you're attempting to deserialize it as a `String`.

+While "relaxed" trees allow you to use any type you want with `get`, `insert`, etc., we also provide wrapper around the relaxed tree to enforce one type for the key, and one type for the value.

+For instance, `SerdeTree<u64, String>` will only allow you to use `u64` as keys and `String` as values.
+Note that this is only a best effort attempt at type strictness: nothing prevents you from having two different instances of `SerdeTree` pointing to the same tree in the database itself.
+But this type strictness helps simplify the API and ensure that you're not accidentally serialising/deserializing an incorrect type.

+The types are defined when creating the table.
+Both the key and the value must implement serializing AND deserializing.

 ## Example